TheCacophonyProject/classifier-pipeline/INSTRUCTIONS.md

 # 5.1 Using Tensorboard to monitor training

 To view a model while training you can run Tensorboard from the command prompt.
-By default logs are placed in the folder 'c:/cac/logs'.
+Logs are placed in the logs subdirectory of the base data directory.
 It is often a good idea to group logs from related runs together in a folder.
 For example 'c:/cac/logs/v030/optical flow test/'

 ```commandline